andykarpov/karabas-128/REVISIONHISTORY-en.md

 ## Revision B1

-- CLK_BUS signal on ZX BUS edge connector is routed via free IC4 inverter
+- CLK_BUS signal on ZX BUS edge connector is routed via free IC4 inverter (thanks to Ricardo Saraiva with testing and investigating the bug source)

 - Removed 3V3 regulator, because EPM3128 has less i/o lines than EPM7128, so - unsupported

-- Added diode for mode switch feature (RESET+1, RESET+2, etc)
+- Added diode for mode switch feature (RESET+1, RESET+2, etc - thanks goes to solegstar)